BasKleinIkkink/RC-FAB-2D-Heterostructures/docs/source/getting_started/programming_guidelines.rst

 * Use camelCase with the first letter uppercase for classes
 * Use snake_case for variables and functions
 * Use numpy style docstrings
-    * Give a summary of every function
+    * Give a summary of every function in one line
     * Give a description of every parameter (do not use : in the description, sphinx does not like it)
     * Give a description of the return value
-* Use type hints and typeguarding for functions that accept input or give an output
+* Use type hints and typeguarding for functions that accept input

 .. note::